KCET 2020: Counselling (Started), Allotment, Admission Procedure

 KCET Answer Key 2020

-After the completion of the written entrance exam, the provisional answer key will be published by KEA on their website.
+After the completion of the written entrance exam, the provisional KCET answer key has been published by KEA on their website.
 Candidates can get it through online mode only.
 Candidates can tally their answers with the help of published answer key.
+The institutional answer key has been published.

 The candidates or their parents can submit the objections, if any, to the “Executive Director, Karnataka Examinations Authority, Bangalore” on or before prescribed date either in person or only through speed post/email along with all supporting documents.